 Tell any other doctors, dentists and pharmacists who are treating you that you are taking TAMOXIFEN SANDOZ.

 If you are about to be started on any new medicine, tell your doctor, dentist or pharmacist that you are taking TAMOXIFEN SANDOZ.

 If you go into hospital, please let the medical staff know that you are taking TAMOXIFEN SANDOZ.

 Things you must not do

-Do not get pregnant while you are taking TAMOXIFEN SANDOZ.
+Do not breastfeed while you are taking TAMOXIFEN SANDOZ.

 Do not take TAMOXIFEN SANDOZ to treat any other complaints unless your doctor tells you to.